Zhouhenry/learn_git/readme.txt

 Git tracks changes.
 Git tracksbad  changes of fill.
 Creating a new branch is quick.s
-Creating a new branch is quick.
+Creating a new branch is quick AND sample